jonans/jump_bms/README.md

 - Power output enable/disable
 - Battery Voltage
 - Battery Temperature
+- Charge/Input Current
-- Howto pull data from BMS or have BMS push data to bus.
+- How to pull data from BMS or config BMS to push data.

 File | Description
 ---- | -----------